patchsoft/postcode/README.md

 Rendering
 ---------
-When rendering postcodes to text the output buy by default will be in upper case with a single space between the outcode and incode.
-If an alternative format is required a to_char() function.
+When rendering postcodes to text the default output is upper case with a single space between the outcode and incode.
+If an alternative format is required a to_char() function is provided.
 The default output is equivalent to calling to_char(postcode, 'AD SW');

 Partial matching